 - .
 Onshore subcategory permits for Texas, Louisiana, Oklahoma and New Mexico issued in February, 1991 (56 Fed.
 Reg.
 7698).
 These permits completely prohibit the discharge of drilling fluids, drill cuttings, produced water or sand, and various other oilfield wastes generated by onshore operations into waters of the U.S. This provision has the effect of requiring that most oilfield wastes follow established state disposal programs. - .
 Permits for produced water and produced sand discharges into coastal waters of Louisiana and Texas issued on January 9, 1995 (60 Fed.
 Reg.
 2387).
 Coastal means "any water landward of the territorial seas... or any wetlands adjacent to such waters".
 All such discharges must cease by January 1, 1997. - .
 The Outer Continental Shelf (OCS) permit for the western Gulf of Mexico, covering oil and gas operations in federal waters (seaward of the Louisiana and Texas territorial seas) reissued in November 1992 and modified in December 1993.
 It is expected to be combined with an OCS general permit covering new sources at its next revision. - .
 Permits for the territorial seas of Louisiana and Texas which were scheduled to be proposed in the spring of 1995.
-The most recent information from the EPA indicated the permits would be proposed in the spring of 1996.
-The territorial seas part of the Offshore Subcategory begins at the line of ordinary low water along the part of the coast which is in direct contact with the open sea, and extends out three nautical miles.
+Although the permits have not yet been proposed, the EPA indicates that they are still under active consideration by the EPA and should be proposed in the future.
+The territorial seas part of" the Offshore Subcategory begins at the line of ordinary low water along the part of the coast which is in direct contact with the open sea, and extends out three nautical miles.
 These permits will cover both existing sources and new sources.
 All discharges in Louisiana state waters must comply with any more stringent requirements contained in Louisiana Water Quality Regulations, LAC 33.IX.7.708.